openfheorg/openfhe-development/docs/sphinx_rsts/modules/core/utils/prng.rst

 Creating custom external PRNG engine using the existing example
 ----------------------------------------------------------------

-You can create your own PRNG engine and use it with OpenFHE following the steps below:
+You can create your own PRNG engine and use it with OpenFHE by following the steps below:

 1. Create a separate repo for your own engine and copy everything from `the example of external PRNG <https://github.com/openfheorg/openfhe-prng-blake2>`_ to the new repo.